DanielBrown124/DanielBrown124.github.io/index.md

       This section summarizes the principal analytic identities derived in the QKDE monograph: the closed background system, curvature-based relations, kinetic-normalization identities, perturbation structure, growth equation,
       and stability conditions.
-All expressions here match the notation and equations in the PDF without approximation or omission.
+All expressions match the notation and equations in the PDF without approximation or omission.
     </p>